-The normal flow of air through the OG-1500/OG-2000 units is shown on the previous page in the Process Flow Schematic.
-As you can see, once the incoming air is filtered and compressed in the OG-1500/OG-2000 units, it is directed into one of the two sieve beds.
+The normal flow of air through the OG-100/OG-175/OG-250 unit is shown on the previous page in the Process Flow Schematic.
+Once the incoming air is filtered and compressed in the OG-100/OG-175/OG-250 unit, it is directed into one of the two sieve beds.
 As the air enters the bed, the nitrogen is adsorbed by the sieve and the oxygen passes through as product gas to the storage tank.
 Each bed produces oxygen until the sieve in that bed is saturated with nitrogen.
 When this occurs, the feed airflow is directed to the other bed, which continues the production process.
 While the second bed is producing oxygen, the first bed is releasing into the atmosphere the nitrogen it adsorbed, under very low pressure through a waste gas muffler.